-- Leave a gap with enough space to see the rear wheels of the vehicle in front of you. - Stop so that your vehicle is not in the traveled part of the intersection, over the stop line, or in the crosswalk. - Stop completely-don't allow your vehicle to roll. - Keep the wheels straight ahead while stopped.
+- · Come to a smooth stop without skidding. - If stopping behind another vehicle, leave a gap with enough space to see the rear wheels of the vehicle in front of you. - Stop so that your vehicle is not in the traveled part of the intersection, over the stop line, or in the crosswalk. - · Keep the front wheels aimed straight ahead while stopped. - Stop completely-don't allow your vehicle to roll.